hmlewis-astro/heat-income/README.md

 **With the addition of these two regions, I've also opted to use block group-level data from the U.S. Census, rather than tract-level data, since population statistics tend to vary widely across tracts in these particular areas.**

 **For the City of Charlottesville, there is a strong negative correlation between heat and income (i.e., as heat increases in a block group, median household income decreases), whereas in Albemarle County, there is no correlation observed.
-In both the City of Charlottesville and Albemarle County there is a moderately positive correlation between heat and percent population of color (i.e., as heat increases in a block group, the percentage of the population made up by people of color also increases), as illustrated here:**
+In both the City of Charlottesville and Albemarle County there are moderate positive correlations between heat and percent population of color (i.e., as heat increases in a block group, the percentage of the population made up by people of color also increases), as illustrated here:**
 ![Charlottesville Albemarle map](https://github.com/hmlewis-astro/heat-income/blob/master/data/output/analysis_out/final/plots/charlottesville_albemarle_stitch.png)

 _Original code by Sean McMinn and Nick Underwood; additional reporting by Meg Anderson and Nora Eckert_